cds-snc/canadalogin-static-website/website/src/en/users/trouble-signing-in/trouble-signing-in.md

 ## Common Problems

-- {% linkRef links.howtosignin '' 'How to sign in to GC Sign in' %}
+- {% link links.howtosignin 'How to sign in to GC Sign in' %}
-- {% linkRef links.problemsenteringyouremailaddress '' 'Problems entering your email address' %}
+- {% link links.problemsenteringyouremailaddress 'Problems entering your email address' %}
-- {% linkRef links.forgotyouremail '' 'Forgot your email' %}
+- {% link links.forgotyouremail 'Forgot your email' %}
-- {% linkRef links.forgotyourpassword '' 'Forgot your password' %}
+- {% link links.forgotyourpassword 'Forgot your password' %}
 - {% linkRef links.problemssigninginwith2stepverification '#cannot-access-your-phone' 'Cannot access your phone' %}
 - {% linkRef links.problemssigninginwith2stepverification '#not-receiving-verification-codes-to-your-phone' 'Not receiving verification codes to your phone' %}